abaskin/ESPConfig/README.md

 ## Compile Time Settings

-The following value can be set at comple time with preprocessor macro identifiers.
+The following value can be set at compile time with preprocessor macro identifiers.

 Macro Identifier | Setting | Default
 ---------------- | ------- | -------